brendanlong/dash-http-timeout/http-timeout-header.md

     Timeout: 4000

 However, I don't think there's any advantage to doing this.
 I mention it as an example, because it came up in a previous conversation.

+The If-None-Match / ETag version can be used to receive dynamic MPD updates immediately.

 ## Compared to K-Push